moderato-app/talk-demo-resource/README.md

+# Archived
+Since 2023, many apps have come out and offer a better user experience than this project.
+I don't see the point in maintaining it anymore.

 This repository offers an array of pre-compiled resources, serving as a demonstrative showcase of AI capabilities.

 ## How to use